 Newport is probably one of the most beautiful places to visit in west Wales.

-Situated in the Pembrokeshire Coast National Park and easily accessed from the M4 and via buses from both train stations at Fishguard and Haverfordwest, it is the north of Pembrokeshire's jewel in the crown.
-A great place to holiday in Pembrokeshire.
+Situated in the Pembrokeshire Coast National Park and easily accessed from the M4 and also via buses from train stations at Fishguard, Haverfordwest, Carmarthen and Aberystwyth, it is the north of Pembrokeshire's jewel in the crown.

-In the northen part of the Pembrokeshire Coast National Park, the Pembrokeshire Coastal Path runs through Newport's boundaries and some stunning views of Dinas Island, Morfa Head, Carningli Mountain and Newport Bay can be found along this stretch.
+In the northern part of the Pembrokeshire Coast National Park, the Pembrokeshire Coastal Path runs through Newport's boundaries and some stunning views of Dinas Island, Morfa Head, Carningli Mountain and Newport Bay can be found along this stretch.
 Short coastal walks can be made in a few hours and with a local bus service stopping at various places along the walks, some of best stretches of the north Pembrokeshire coast line can be enjoyed easily and without too much effort from Newport.

-Beaches at Newport Pembrokeshire include Traeth Mawr (Big Beach or Newport Sands) and The Parrog with two smaller beaches, Bettws and The Cwm just a stones throw away.
+Beaches at Newport Pembrokeshire include Traeth Mawr (Big Beach or Newport Sands) and The Parrog.
+Two smaller beaches, Bettws and The Cwm are just a stones throw away.
 Traeth Mawr (Big Beach) is on the north side of the Nevern Estuary and is a good mile long on its seaward side, during the summer it is manned by lifeguards and has a designated safe swimming area.
 The Parrog beach is found on the south side of the estuary and is a popular beach with boaties.

 Guide to Newport Pembs Beaches